january3/vtree2/docs/reference/vtree_apply.md

 - .twoarg:

-  A logical value indicating whether FUN takes two arguments
+  A logical value indicating whether FUN takes two arguments.
+If TRUE, the first argument will be the fragment of cases corresponding to the node, and the second will be the row from the nodes data frame of vtree corresponding to that node.

 ## Value